mobgen/halo-documentation/docs/android/notifications/android_notifications_overview.md

 HaloNotificationsApi notificationsApi = HaloNotificationsApi.with(halo);
 ```

-{% include warning.html content="Since android O you have to create a notification channel to receive the push notification when your compileSdkVersion is 26 or greater" %}
+> **Warning:** Since android O you have to create a notification channel to receive the push notification when your compileSdkVersion is 26 or greater.

 HALO will create a notification channel on devices with Android O but you can override that channel with your own channel with your own settings.